ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 Open up the my-nft project in your favorite editor (we like [VSCode](https://code.visualstudio.com/)).
 Smart contracts are written in a language called Solidity which is what we will use to write our MyNFT.sol smart contract.‌

-1. Navigate to the “contracts” folder and create a new file called MyNFT.sol
+1. Navigate to the `“contracts”` folder and create a new file called MyNFT.sol

 2. Below is our NFT smart contract code, which based off of the [OpenZepplin](https://docs.openzeppelin.com/contracts/3.x/erc721) library’s ERC-721 implementation.
 Copy and paste the contents below into your MyNFT.sol file.

+    ```solidity
     //Contract based on [https://docs.openzeppelin.com/contracts/3.x/erc721](https://docs.openzeppelin.com/contracts/3.x/erc721)
     // SPDX-License-Identifier: MIT
     pragma solidity ^0.7.3;